mirasoldavila13/ProReadMeGenerator/README.md

 - [Tests](#tests)

 ## Installation
 1. Clone the repository: `git clone https://github.com/mirasoldavila13/ProReadMeGenerator.git`
-2. Navigate to the project directory: `cd ProReadMEGenerator`
+2. Navigate to the project directory: `cd ProReadMeGenerator/Develop`
 3. Install the required dependencies: `npm install`
-4. Run the Application: `npm start` or `node index.js`
+4. Run the application: `npm start` or `node index.js`

 ## Usage
 To use the Professional README Generator, simply run `npm start` or `node index.js` in your terminal.
 You will be prompted to answer several questions about your project.
 Once you've answered all the questions, a professional README.md file will be generated and saved in the `Generated` directory.